steffen25/SI_DLS_Mandatory1/README.txt

 3. Usage:

 Access the webservice with your browser/Postman.
-The application runs on Port 4000.
+The application runs on Port 4000 and returns data in JSON format.
 All requests are GET requests.

 	1. Get all users: